By Roy Burner - Minister of the Gospel

 Walking in such a manner infers that one lives in darkness, or sin, spending his life in the vastness of such darkness which has escalated into a ceaseless and tireless endeavor; along with encouraging others to jump on the bandwagon of acceptance as well.
 (Comment)

 The bait that is being used is the lust of the flesh, the lust of the eyes, and the pride of life (1 John 2:16).
 When Satan, through the serpent, caused the fall of the human race, he appealed to each of these areas of weakness (Genesis 3:6).
-He still effectively utilizes the same source of temptation in the hour in which we are living.
+He still effectively utilizes the same source of temptation in the hour in which we live.

 Escalation of acceptance is breathing in ungodliness rather than the righteousness of God.
-It is unfortunate that there is an embracing of the worldliness that is being promoted.
+It is unfortunate that there is an embracing of the ungodliness that is being promoted.
 This illustrates the fundamental idealism of a culture of acceptability that is contrary to God's Word.

-The prophet Isaiah cried out: "Woe to them that call evil good, and good evil; that put darkness for light, and light for darkness; that put bitter for sweet, and sweet for bitter!
+The prophet Isaiah cried out: Woe to them that call evil good, and good evil; that put darkness for light, and light for darkness; that put bitter for sweet, and sweet for bitter!
 Woe to them that are wise in their own eyes, and prudent in their own sight!
 Which justify the wicked for reward, and take away the righteousness of the righteous from him (Isaiah 5:20-23).

 In speaking to the Ephesians, the apostle Paul wrote: In time past you walked according to the course of this world, according to the prince of the power of the air (or Satan), the spirit that now works in the children of disobedience (Ephesians 2:2).

-He continued in saying: BUT God is rich in mercy, for his great love wherewith he loved us.
+He continued in saying: BUT God who is rich in mercy, for his great love wherewith he loved us.
 Even when we were dead in sins, has made us alive together with Christ (by grace you have been saved;) and has raised us up together, and made us sit together in heavenly places in Christ Jesus (Ephesians 2:4-6).

 Grace means unmerited love.
 Grace is the basis of one's salvation.
 Repentance and faith leads to conversion.
-When the Philippian jailer cried out, "What must I do to be saved" (reflecting a spirit of repentance), Paul and Silas responded with, "Believe on the Lord Jesus Christ, and you shall be saved" (Acts 16:30-31).
-(More details in Audio Podcast)
+When the Philippian jailer cried out, What must I do to be saved (reflecting a spirit of repentance), Paul and Silas responded with: Believe on the Lord Jesus Christ, and you shall be saved (Acts 16:30-31).

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.